-Student Alert: This program is preparing for inactivation effective fall term 2019, pending approval from the College's District Board of Trustees and SACSCOC.
+Student Alert: This program is preparing for inactivation effective end of summer term 2020 with no new enrollments beginning in the fall term 2020, pending approval from the College’s District Board of Trustees and SACSCOC.
+For more information, please contact IPM Bob Mark at (904) 633-8129 or email@example.com

 The mission of the Rooms Division Specialist program is to educate, train, and develop students for career-oriented positions as cooks and managers in the dynamic foodservice and hospitality industries.
 The College successfully recruits, retains, and graduates students who progress through curricular cohorts.
 Program requirements are rooted in competencies developed by the American Culinary Federation Education Foundation (ACFEF) and the Accrediting Commission for Programs in Hospitality Administration (ACPHA), and emphasize a practical, hands-on application approach to understanding the foundations of culinary arts and hospitality management.